-- 39 An applicant for a refrigeration safety awareness certificate of qualification must - (a) provide proof acceptable to a provincial safety manager of instruction in safety procedures for the applicant's plant, - (b) successfully complete a basic refrigeration plant safety program or other technical course approved by a provincial safety manager, and - (c) have passed the refrigeration safety awareness certificate of qualification examination.
+- 39 An applicant for a refrigeration safety awareness certificate of qualification must - (a) Repealed.
+[B.C.
+Reg.
+170/2018, Sch.
+2, s.
+18.] - (b) successfully complete a basic refrigeration plant safety program or other technical course approved by a provincial safety manager, and - (c) have passed the refrigeration safety awareness certificate of qualification examination.